A Human-Centric Framework for Data Attribution in Large Language Models: Moonshot: What Attribution Could Look Like in Practice

-This arrangement would raise the cost of the LLM service for the users, possibly resulting in a decrease to its user base and the overall number of queries.
-But it also has advantages: the users do not have to worry about plagiarism (which could result in reputation damage or even litigation), and they know (and could even prove) the exact extent of their own contributions.
-The LLM service enjoys improved reputation and a competitive advantage statement (e.g. `this model is a better creative writing assistant than a competitor X, thanks to licensed content from <list of writers>').
+This arrangement would raise the cost of the LLM service for the users, possibly decreasing its user base and the overall number of queries.
+But it also has advantages: the users do not have to worry about plagiarism~\cite[e.g.][]{Gault_2025_Authors_Are_Accidentally_Leaving_AI_Prompts_In_their_Novels}, which could result in reputation damage or even litigation, and they know (and could even prove) the exact extent of their own contributions.
+The LLM service explicitly assumes the broker role and receives a share of micro-payments for the attribution-worthy outputs (some uses, such as grammar checks, would not qualify for that).
+It enjoys an improved reputation and possibility of competing based on its `creator library' (e.g. `this model is a better creative writing assistant than a competitor X, thanks to licensed content from <list of writers>').

-The dataset-level attribution (i.e. the fact that specific works were used in training) is technically simple to implement.
-The parties could agree e.g. that the consenting writers are acknowledged in a public list of contributors to LLM training data (which the LLM service could also use for marketing purposes).
+The dataset-level attribution (e.g. simply based on use of specific works in training) is technically the simplest to implement.
+The parties could agree e.g. that the writers are acknowledged in a public list of contributors to LLM training data (which the LLM service could also use for marketing purposes).
 They would further receive some negotiated share of the one-time licensing fee, due whenever the data in question is used for training.

 The instance-level attribution would be implemented in several negotiated ways, e.g. optimizing for the search of similar tropes, narrative arcs, and character profiles.
-Assuming that methods are developed that would allow for this kind of attribution with sufficient precision and efficiency, \autoref{fig:moonshot} presents a moonshot for what the resulting workflow could look like.
+Assuming that sufficiently precise and efficient methods are developed for this kind of attribution, \autoref{fig:moonshot} presents a moonshot for what the resulting workflow could look like.
 The implementation would follow the principles outlined in \cref{criterion:similarity}, so as to avoid attribution alerts for non-original elements (e.g. common metaphors or plot lines).
-However, relatively unique elements\footnote{This process should take into account user-provided input and whether new content is being suggested.
-E.g. if the model only checks grammar and does not suggest content not already present in the user input, there is nothing to attribute.}, especially when combined in a similar way to an existing published source), should trigger the attribution alert.
+However, relatively unique elements,\footnote{This process should take into account user-provided input and whether new content is being suggested.
+E.g. if the model only checks grammar and does not suggest content not already present in the user input, there is nothing to attribute.} especially when combined in a similar way to an existing published source), should trigger the attribution alert.